craftcms/craft/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=craftcms/craft)

+Click the button above to create a new project in GitHub Codespaces.
+Craft will prompt you for some installation settings as soon as the environment is ready; everything is up to you, but if you would like to use Codespace’s public preview URLs, use `$GITHUB_CODESPACES_PORT_FORWARDING_DOMAIN` when asked for the site’s base URL.

 ### Composer

 This repository is a bare-bones [Composer](https://getcomposer.org/) “project,” intended for use with the `composer create-project` command.
 It contains only the folders and files absolutely required to run Craft.